 Our executive compensation program is also intended to promote and retain stability within the executive team.
-Our named executive officers have been our employees for an average of 27 years.
-Because our executive officers operate as a team, the Compensation Committee's decisions on executive compensation in 2012 were also driven by considerations of internal pay equity as to the named executive officers.
+Our named executive officers have been our employees for an average of 24.2 years.
+Because our executive officers operate as a team, the Compensation Committee's decisions on executive compensation in 2013 were also driven by considerations of internal pay equity as to the named executive officers.

-In general, the compensation structure for our named executive officers has consisted of the same three elements since 2001.
+In general, the compensation structure for our named executive officers has consisted of the same three primary elements since 2001.
 As a result, the compensation elements reported for each named executive officer in the Summary Compensation Table below will be comparatively similar each year.
 The actual compensation paid each year may vary based on individual and Company performance.
-In light of this fact, we believe the compensation of the named executive officers in the Summary Compensation Table should be viewed on a multi-year basis in order to assess the relative mixture of each officer's equity and cash compensation.
+In light of this fact, we believe the compensation of the named executive officers in the Summary Compensation Table should be viewed on a multi-year basis in order to fully understand the relative mix of each officer's equity and cash compensation, and accordingly, the proportion of each officer's total compensation that is performance-based.